Nuclear strike simulator. Nuclear bombing simulator: what will happen to your house? Games to release atomic bombs from an airplane

 • I - hide in the house

-• TAB - score table
+• TAB - invoice table

-Many people may have a question - "What will happen if a nuclear bomb explodes in my city?".
+Many people may have a question - “What will happen if a nuclear bomb explodes in my city?”

 The site http://www.3world-war.su/simulyator-yadernogo-oruzhiya.html will give answers to many questions.